What your website is really costing you (without you knowing it)

 You publish content, you have some backlinks, your site is indexed.
 You still stagnate on queries where you should be ranking well.

-The problem is often Core Web Vitals: the performance metrics Google has used to rank sites since 2021.
+The problem is often Core Web Vitals: the performance metrics Google uses in its page experience signals.
 A slow LCP, a CLS that makes elements jump around on load, and you quietly drop in results.
 No visible penalty.
 Just slow erosion, month after month.

 Cost #3: credibility at first glance

-97% of B2B buyers look at a supplier's website before reaching out.
-The reflex is the same for consumers.
+More and more B2B buyers prefer to research on their own through digital channels before talking to sales.
+And on the consumer side, 69% say a website is essential for a local business to feel credible.
 Your site is often the first thing a prospect sees.
 Before you, before your team, before your reply to their message.

 An outdated design or a sluggish mobile experience sends a signal.
 Not always a fair one, but a real one.
-84% of consumers find a business more credible with a polished website.
 The reverse is equally true.
 It's also why relying solely on social media is risky: you never own the first impression.

 Cost #4: maintenance that costs more than it should